IDDSI: Interview with an Early Adopter

 10. Please highlight some of your successes and your challenges.
 Please include ideas for how to overcome some of the challenges in your early implementation of the IDDSI framework.

-Dietitians have performed IDDSI Flow Tests on their oral nutritional supplements and identified concerns.
+Dietitians have performed IDDSI Flow Tests (see IDDSI Testing Method document and IDDSI Flow Test Poster) on their oral nutritional supplements and identified concerns.
 Both efforts were spontaneously generated projects from these groups which attached themselves to the IDDSI work.

 Early challenges were actually in the opportunity to make the project take hold.
 As with every large hospital, we have ongoing challenges and opportunities.
 For example, issues with no Nectar/Mildy Thick consistency, diet incidents, and concerns about particular foods which were frontline generated.
 We started addressing these concerns and made the solutions IDDSI compliant.
 For example, when introducing a “nectar” consistency, let’s not call it nectar from the outset – lets introduce IDDSI testing methods with the new mildly thickened option.)